Generalized Probabilistic Approximate Optimization Algorithm: Competing interests

 \section{Competing interests}

 The authors declare no competing interests.

 \onecolumngrid

-\beginsupplement Here, we present the PAOA fully parameterized algorithm, which is used in learning the full-adder target states, see section.~\ref{sequential_update_FA}.
-The exact same structure of the algorithm is also used for learning the majority gate correct states, however, with private $\beta$ as ansatz, see section.~\ref{MAJ_gate_extended}.
+\beginsupplement In the main manuscript, we discussed privatized-beta-based PAOA, and global-beta-based PAOA.
+Here, we present the implementation of fully parameterized PAOA (See Algorithm.~\ref{alg:numerical_PAOA_learning}), which is used in learning the full-adder target states by minimizing the negative log-likelihood cost (expressed in equation \eqref{algo1_eq4}), see Section.~\ref{sequential_update_FA}.
+The exact same structure of the algorithm is also used for learning the majority gate correct states, however, with private $\beta$ as ansatz, see Section.~\ref{MAJ_gate_extended}.